melekes/homeonrails.com/content/post/2018-03-31-a-plea-for-lean-software-niklaus-wirth-1995.md

 Nowadays computers have so much memory the prevailing style of developing programs seems to become “ship something, which works more or less, quick and, later, fix it".
-Why a web page may eat 1GB of RAM?
-Why [the desktop client](https://medium.com/@matt.at.ably/wheres-all-my-cpu-and-memory-gone-the-answer-slack-9e5c39207cab) consumed 1GB of RAM?
+Why the web page takes 1GB of RAM?
+Why [the desktop client](https://medium.com/@matt.at.ably/wheres-all-my-cpu-and-memory-gone-the-answer-slack-9e5c39207cab) takes 1GB of RAM?

 > “What drives software toward complexity?
 A primary cause of complexity is that software vendors uncritically adopt almost any feature that users want.
 Another important reason lies in monolithic design.
 Increased hardware power has undoubtedly been the primary incentive for vendors to tackle more complex problems, and more complex problems inevitably require more complex solutions.”